cabal-club/cable-core.js/indexes-sketching.md

       throw it out)
         * example: sending a bunch of post/topic as a response to a channel time range (post/text + post/delete) is incorrect behaviour (?)
-* how do we update tables when a hash has been deleted? reverse lookup table hash -> view-key-name?
+* reverse lookup table: i.e. how we update other views when a post has been deleted (and the hash pointing to it is now irrelevant to index, bc no data)
     !<hash>!<mono-ts> => "<viewname><separator><viewkey>"
     (old scheme: !<hash>!<viewname>!<viewkey>! = 1 )
-* hash to binary blob
+* hash to binary blob a.k.a. the data store
     <hash> -> <blob>
 * channel state: map channel name + unique identifier to chstate-related hash
     * *all* post/join or post/leave by <pubkey>